hacdias/hacdias.com/content/posts/2024/06/21/rungap-an-end-to-boschs-malformed-fit-files/index.md

 ---
-title: "RunGap: An End to Bosch's Malformed FIT Files"
+title: 'RunGap: An End to Bosch''s Malformed FIT Files'
 date: 2024-06-21T08:10:28+02:00
 categories:
   - articles
 tags:
   - cycling
   - sports
 ---

 A few months ago I [wrote](/2023/10/11/processing-bosch-ebike-flow-fit-files/) about the struggles I was having with Bosch's eBike Flow app and their FIT files.
 Since then, I have been using my script to clean up the files and later import with HealthFit.
 I have now just found a better solution though.